lossanna/RestoreNet/data/raw/README_rawdata.md

 `Farrell_2020_EcologicalApplications_table1.xlsx`
 - Adapted from Table 1 of H. Farrell's manuscript (in review), with coordinates taken from the `Site_Information` tab of `Master.xlsx`

+`from-Master_seed-mix_LO.xlsx`
+- Two tabs: `from-Master.xlsx` is directly from the `Seed Mixes` tab of `Master.xlsx`, but codes have been alphabetized within each region.
+- Read into `01_curate-species-list.R` script.
+- `with-site` tab has been edited so the PJ and Mesquite mixes are separated into different rows and assigned as appropriate.

+`from-Master_species-list-with-native-status_LO.xlsx`
+- Adapted from the `Species_Definitions` tab of `Master.xlsx`.
+- Manually added the `Native` column based on USDA Plants database, and did small corrections to spelling of scientific names.
+- I did not change any species codes, as they relate directly to the `Master` data (the original `subplot` and `2x2` data).
+- Used to be read into `01.R`.

 `Master Germination Data 2022.xlsx`
 - Received from Hannah Farrell via email.
 I believe this is what she used to write her paper, which is currently in review.
 - File will not be modified in any way.

-`master-seed-mix.xlsx`
-- Adapted from the `Seed Mixes` tab of `Master.xlsx`.
-- Read into `01_curate-species-list.R` script.

-`master-species_native.xlsx`
-- Adapted from the `Species_Definitions` tab of `Master.xlsx`.
-- Manually added the `Native` column based on USDA Plants database, and did small corrections to spelling of scientific names.
-- I did not change any species codes, as they relate directly to the `Master` data (the original `subplot` and `2x2` data).